-The purpose of the appointment of the Auditor?
+What is the purpose of the appointment of an Auditor?

-The auditors in the company seek to protect the shareholders’ interests.
-The auditor is obliged by statute to review the managers’ accounts and notify them of the company’s actual financial status.
-To ensure that the company is safe and stable, the Auditor gives its independent opinion to the company’s owners or shareholders.
+An auditor is obliged by statute to review the company’s accounts, make sure the company is compliant with the required laws and notify the board of the company’s actual financial status.
+They ensure that the company is safe and stable.
+An auditor seeks to protect the shareholders’ interests; they give their independent opinion to the company’s owners or shareholders.

 First Auditor Appointment